ed-conte/personal-literature-review-website/design-plan/design-journey.md

 > The intended audience for this site is, once again, young adults.
 The audience of this site is those looking for guides on gameplay mechanics, story moments, and character quests.
 This site contains game guides and information regarding the narrative and game lore.
 This website presents large bodies of information and a plethora of maps detailing in-game locations; the content of this site brings everything from this huge game into one place, addressing the audience's goals; answering any question about the story and lore becomes exceptionally convenient.
 The menus of this site include icons straight from the game, making navigation easily understandable for the intended audience.
 The colors and organization are also reminiscent of the in-game menus.
 This website is designed for both desktop computers and mobile devices.

 > NEW answer:
+> This site is a hub for literary enthusiasts and readers of various genres, ranging from non-fiction to poetry and fiction.
+The audience visiting this site seeks to delve into reviews and analyses of recent publications.
+The platform this site presents is extensive, boasting a vast array of articles that discuss various facets of the literary world.
+This site meets the audience's objectives by offering a repository of information on a wide array of topics, ranging from contemporary societal issues in non-fiction pieces to the creativity explored in fiction and poetry.
+The design is straightforward, with a clear categorization of pages, which facilitates quick navigation despite the dense content.
+The information sections are organized, allowing users to seamlessly explore reviews based on their preferences.
+This site is optimized for wide and narrow screens, increasing accessibility.

 ## Audience & Goals (Milestone 1)